dougeby/IntuneDocs/InTuneDocs/DeployUse/azure-portal-for-microsoft-intune-mam-policies.md

 - Apps running on devices that are **not enrolled** in any MDM solution.
 - Apps running on devices that are **enrolled in a third party MDM solution**.

->[!NOTE]
->The Intune admin console supports creating and managing mobile app management policies for devices enrolled in Intune.
-If you already have configured a MAM policy in the [Intune console](), you may continue to do so.
+If you are currently using the **Intune admin console** to manage your devices, you can [create a MAM policy](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) that supports apps for devices enrolled in Intune using the Intune admin console.
+>[!IMPORTANT]
+> You may not see all MAM policy settings in the Intune admin console.
+The Azure portal is the new admin console for creating MAM policies.

-#### Login to the Azure portal and customize your start page
+## Login to the Azure portal and customize your start page

 1. Go the [Azure  portal](https://portal.azure.com) and sign in with  your [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] credentials.